H. Pylori Natural Treatment Guide: Symptoms, Diet, Herbals

 Stomach lining support

 Including additional support products such as DGL, slippery elm, marshmallow root and aloe vera can all help to soothe and heal the stomach lining both during and after H. pylori eradication.
 These ingredients are commonly included in the antimicrobial blends we like to use, or you can source them separately like Thorne, GI-Relief (available on our Fullscipt Dispensary).
+You can open the capsules of this product and make it into a soothing tea to drink between meals.

-H. pylori die-off and detox support
+H. pylori die-off symptoms and detox support

-As bacteria cells are killed, they release endotoxins into the GI tract that can provoke the immune system and cause an inflammatory response.
+As bacterial cells are killed, they release endotoxins into the GI tract that can provoke the immune system and cause an inflammatory response.
 You can learn more about die-off in THIS detailed blog post.
 In short, we often recommend the use of binder blends such as Biocidin Botanicals, G.I.
 Detox+ or Activated Charcoal to help reduce H. pylori die-off symptoms during a protocol.
 These act like a magnet to bind up toxins and carry them through the GI tract to be eliminated via the stool.

-Vitamin D
+Vitamin D for H. pylori

-If you are struggling with H. Pylori and have been given supplement support recommendations by a health practitioner, you can likely find them and the products we often recommend to clients on our Fullscript Dispensary at 20% OFF RRP.
+If you are struggling with H. pylori and have been given supplement support recommendations by a health practitioner, you can likely find them and the products we often recommend to clients on our USA Fullscript Dispensary at 20% OFF RRP.
 You will need to set-up a Fullscript account to access our discounted pricing.
 Please use the Fullscript link or banner below: https://us.fullscript.com/welcome/blindemann

-H. pylori Antibiotics
+Antibiotics for H. pylori

 Work with our practitioners to address H. pylori naturally